 WHEREAS, that on 7 October 2020 at the hour of 10:00 AM the Wasco County Board of Commissioners met via electronic means as recommended by the Governor to conduct the first of two legally notified public hearings on the above matter.
 The Board of County Commissioners reviewed recommendations by the Wasco County Planning Commission, staff's presentation, and received testimony from the public.
-The Board of County Commissioners continued the hearing until 21 October 2020; and
+The Board of County Commissioners tentatively approved the amendments; and

-WHEREAS, that on 7 October 2020 at the hour of 10:00 AM the Wasco County Board of Commissioners met via electronic means as recommended by the Governor to conclude the first of two legally notified public hearings on the above matter.
+WHEREAS, that on 21 October 2020 at the hour of 10:00 AM the Wasco County Board of Commissioners met via electronic means to conduct the second of two legally notified public hearings on the above matter.
 The Board of County Commissioners reviewed recommendations by the Wasco County Planning Commission, staff's presentation, and received testimony from the public.
-The Board of County Commissioners tentatively approved the amendments; and
+The Board of County Commissioners , by a vote of \\\ to \\, approved the amendments and conducted the second reading, recommending submittal to DLCD; and